sun-umn/PyGRANSO/README.md

 ## Contact
 For questions or bug reports, please either:
-- raise issues in the PyGRANSO repository (https://github.com/sun-umn/PyGRANSO/) or
+- raise issues in the [PyGRANSO repository](https://github.com/sun-umn/PyGRANSO/) or
-- send an email to our NCVX PyGRANSO forum (https://groups.google.com/a/umn.edu/g/ncvx): ncvx@umn.edu
+- send an email to our [NCVX PyGRANSO forum](https://groups.google.com/a/umn.edu/g/ncvx): ncvx@umn.edu

 Main authors: